EricServices-Repo/email/README.md

 # Customization
 Toggle EricServic.es Repository usage
 Toggle CertBot to load certificates
+Toggle CertBot to use Staging Server (no rate limit for development)

 # Support